Kayou-Corporation/.github/CODE_CONVENTION.md

 - Destroy resources in the reverse order of creation.
 - Use `vk::` (Vulkan-Hpp wrappers) or custom wrappers; never leave raw handles without a destructor.
-- Synchronize CPU/GPU using timeline semaphores; avoid binary semaphores when it's possible but feel free to use them.
+- Synchronize CPU/GPU using timeline semaphores; avoid binary semaphores when possible.

 ---